TwinDogFinancial/DNScrape.ts/README.md

 ## Installation

-Follow these steps to set up the DNS Scraper CLI Tool on your local machine.
+Follow these steps to set up the DNSScrape CLI Tool on your local machine.

 ### Prerequisites